NewsAppsUMD/llm-playground/README.md

 # llm-playground

-Open this repository in a codespace, then run the following commands in the terminal:
+Using the green "Use this template" button on the top right, create a copy of this repository under your GitHub account, giving it the same name.
+Open that repository in a codespace, then run the following commands in the terminal:

 ### Setup